National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 In 2007, all of the catcher/processors (CPs) targeting flatfish in the Bering Sea subarea (46 vessels) exceeded the $4.0 million threshold that the Small Business Administration (SBA) uses to define small fishing entities.
 Thus due to their combined groundfish revenues, the CPs would be considered large entities for purposes of the RFA.
 However, based on their combined groundfish revenues, none of the four catcher vessels that participated in 2007 exceeded the SBA's small entity threshold, and these vessels are considered small entities for purposes of the RFA.
 It is likely that some of these vessels also are linked by company affiliation, which may then categorize them as large entities, but there is no available information regarding the ownership status of all vessels at an entity level.
 Therefore, the IRFA may overestimate the number of small entities directly regulated by the proposed action.

 The Council considered three alternatives, an option, and a set of minor technical changes for this action.
-Alternative 1 is the status quo, which does not meet the Council's recommendations to further protect Bering Sea bottom habitat.
+Alternative 1 is the status quo, which does not meet the Council's Start Printed Page 41131recommendations to further protect Bering Sea bottom habitat.
 Both Alternatives 2 and 3 would require modified nonpelagic trawl gear for vessels directly fishing for flatfish in the Bering Sea subarea.
 Additionally, under Alternative 3, which is the preferred alternative, an area that is currently closed to nonpelagic trawling would be opened to vessels using modified nonpelagic trawl gear.
 Alternative 2 does not provide fishing opportunity within the MGTZ, and therefore does not minimize the potential economic impact on small entities in the same manner as provided by Alternative 3.
 The SMIHCA option has no economic effect on small entities as this area is currently closed to nonpelagic trawling as part of the NBSRA.
 The minor changes ensure the FMP is easier to read and understand, and that the FMP accurately reflects the Council's intent and the provisions of the Magnuson-Stevens Act.